 After importing the converted rules to DV Toolkit and saving them to a DVT filter package file, you can modify the filters and merge them with other DVT filters to create custom filter packages.
 You can also use the DVT command-line interface (CLI) to create DVT filter packages with converted Snort rules.
-For more information, see Digital Vaccine Toolkit Command Line Interface.
+For more information, see Digital Vaccine Toolkit Command Line Interface on page 70.

-For more information about converting and using Snort rule sets in DVT filter packages, see DV converter.
+For more information about converting and using Snort rule sets in DVT filter packages, see DV converter on page 43.